MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/create-dns-records-at-dnscom.md

 # Create DNS records at DNSCOM for Office 365

 > [!CAUTION]
 > The DNSCOM website doesn't support SRV records, which means that several Skype for Business Online and Outlook Web App features won't work.
-No matter which Office 365 operated by 21Vianet plan you use, there are significant [Service limitations when your hosting provider does not support SRV, CNAME, TXT, or redirection](https://support.office.com/article/dfbb03e3-08c1-4c4e-b2f0-891665b29b77), and you may want to switch to a different DNS hosting provider.
+No matter which Office 365 operated by 21Vianet plan you use, there are significant [service limitations](https://support.office.com/article/dfbb03e3-08c1-4c4e-b2f0-891665b29b77), and you may want to switch to a different DNS hosting provider.

-If despite the service limitations, you choose to manage your own Office 365 DNS records at DNSCOM, follow the steps in this article to verify your domain and set up DNS records for email, Lync, and so on.
+If, despite the service limitations, you choose to manage your own Office 365 DNS records at DNSCOM, follow the steps in this article to verify your domain and set up DNS records for email, Lync, and so on.

 These are the main records to add.